Call it a first world problem, but finding a good place to eat in Rome can be really hard.

 I mean, I’ve fallen victim to my fair share of tourist trap restaurants, the ones boasting FREE WIFI and ENGLISH MENUs like they’re Michelin Stars… Sadly, Rome is filled with these sad food traps.

 But, sometimes it is possible to find the best of both worlds: a happy combination of both good food and prime location.
 Short on time or itching for convenience?
-Here’s a list of places to eat near Rome’s most famous attractions.
+The question of where to eat in Rome is no easy one… so here’s a list of the best places to eat in Rome that are close to the most famous attractions.

-Where to Eat Near the Roman Colosseum, Roman Forum and Palatine Hill
+Best Places to Eat in Rome Near the Roman Colosseum, Roman Forum and Palatine Hill

 Trattoria Luzzi, Via di S. Giovanni in Laterano, 88

 Just a few minutes walk from the Coliseum is Trattoria Luzzi, a no-frills restaurant dishing out hearty plates of pizza and pasta for very attractive (below 10 euro) prices.
-I’ve eaten here both times I visited Rome, and although service is a bit cold, the food, prices and location make it a winning bet near one of Europe’s most popular attractions.
+It’s one of the best cheap places to eat in Rome, which is why I’ve eaten here both times I visited.
+And although service is a bit cold, the food, prices and location make it a winning bet near one of Europe’s most popular attractions.

 Pane & Vino, Via Ostilia, 8

-Where to Eat Near the Trevi Fountain and Spanish Steps
+Best Places to Eat in Rome Near the Trevi Fountain and Spanish Steps

 La Prosciutteria, Via Della Panetteria, 34